buzden/deptycheck/README.md

 genMoreStrings'' = oneOf $ alternativesOf genMoreStrings ++ alternativesOf (elements ["more", "even more"])
 ```

+> **Note**
+>
-There are also several functions based on the `alternativesOf`, allowing to process all alternatives in a single expression;
+> There are also functions based on the `alternativesOf`, allowing to map values from all alternatives in a single expression
-you will see some of them in use below.
+> named `mapAlternativesOf` and `mapAlternativesWith`.

+You can also operate with alternatives as with applicative functors or monads.

 For example, consider a generator of lists with length not greater than given.
 There are a lot of possible implementations, but consider a recursive one: